Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/talks.md

 title: "Talks and Presentations"
 ---

+- **A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion**\
+*Statistical Foundations of Data Science and their Applications: A conference in celebrationof Jianqing Fan’s 60th Birthday.
+May 8-10, 2023.
+Poster presentation.*

 - **A Convex-Nonconvex Strategy for Grouped Variable Selection**\
 *Eastern North American Region International Biometric Society Spring Meeting.
 March 19-22, 2023.
 Oral-contributed presentation.*